-These are defined in the relevant Acceptable Use Policy as well as in this document, for example in the sections relating to the professional and personal use of school platforms/networks/clouds, devices and other technology, as well as to BYOD (bring your own device) policy.
+These are defined in the relevant Acceptable Use Policy as well as in this document, for example in the sections relating to the professional and personal use of school platforms/networks/clouds, devices and other technology.

-Where pupils/students contravene these rules, the school behaviour policy will be applied; where staff contravene these rules, action will be taken as outlined in the staff code of conduct/handbook.
+Where pupils/students contravene these rules, the school behaviour policy will be applied; where staff contravene these rules, action will be taken as outlined in the staff safeguarding code for adults/handbook.

-It will be necessary to reinforce these as usual at the beginning of any school year but also to remind pupils/students that the same applies for any home learning that may take place in future periods of absence/ closure/quarantine etc.
+It will be necessary to reinforce these as usual at the beginning of any school year but also to remind pupils/students that the same applies for any home learning that may take place.